greeshma0906/Multi-Core-Processor-/README.md

 All phases done
 Date:11-05-2024

-We have added a two level Cache and modified the secong replacement policy from FIFO to Random Replacement POlicy
+We have added a two level Cache and modified the second replacement policy from FIFO to Random Replacement POlicy

 Date:10-05-2024